txt/ase23/docs/intro.md

 October 2021 that Facebook knowingly served content containing hate speech and misinformation to its users, since that increased engagement.
 Some of the users receiving that content then decided [to](to) speak and act in hateful ways, which caused mental and physical harm to others.
-In one scenario, Haugen said, the company's technology was even used to fan the flames of genocide in Myanmar, literally costing lives.
+In one scenario, Haugen said, the company's technology was even used to fan the flames of genocide in Myanmar, literally costing lives."
 -- [Kugler'22](https://cacm.acm.org/magazines/2022/4/259390-technologys-impact-on-morality/fulltext),